TICsonomics/Deployment/README.md

 # Objectives_of_each_Phase
 ---
 ##### Phase 1: Data Acquisition
-Obtain data on the XRP cryptocurrency from Coin Market Cap api.
+Obtain data on the XRP cryptocurrency from CoinGecko api.
 Standardize the obtained data for use in the system.
 ##### Phase 2: Database System
 Design and configure a suitable database for storing the obtained data.